-Carry on Camping the movie I wish I didn’t have to go to bed.
+I wish I didn’t have to go to bed.
 I could accomplish so much in these dark hours, if only my body didn’t require rest.
 Here is my list of things that will not get accomplished tonight because I have to sleep:

 1) The kitchen cupboard containing the plastic-ware, including Rubbermaid containers and far too many empty Cool-Whip containers, will remain a jumble.
 And I will be annoyed next time I cannot find a lid to match a plastic box.

 2) The dishes in the sink will remain unwashed.
 I am soaking the Crock-Pot and just didn’t have time to tend to it before I started work at 8 p.m.